AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/AllExternalInterfacesOfType.md

 LookupService.AllExternalInterfacesOfType Method
 ================================================
-AutomationML 2.1 APIReturns all ExternalInterfaces in the provided document or optionally in the caexObject and descendants, which are instances of the Interface class defined by the provided *interfaceClassPath*.
+Returns all ExternalInterfaces in the provided document or optionally in the caexObject and descendants, which are instances of the Interface class defined by the provided *interfaceClassPath*.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)